Any share changes must be submitted to lucsa@theurbancanopy.org by Monday at 11AM!!!

 Items for those already opting out of beverage, bread, mushrooms, or eggs OR having a conflicting allergy; subject to change, even if specified.
 Please refer back to this newsletter throughout the week for updates!!!

-Kale - Wild Coyote Farm (Berrien Springs, MI)
+Tomatillos - Wild Coyote Farm (Berrien Springs, MI)

-Scallions - Wild Coyote Farm (Berrien Springs, MI)
+Basil - Wild Coyote Farm (Berrien Springs, MI)

-Heirloom Tomatoes - Wild Coyote Farm (Berrien Springs, MI)
+Head Lettuce - Wild Coyote Farm (Berrien Springs, MI)